 And while weeks of testing, tweaking and tasting went into the creation of every dish, utilising cooking techniques that would puzzle even the most experimental of home chefs, Ner has made sure the menu is blissfully uncomplicated.
 Easy to order and even easier to eat, the full line up of plates won’t scare you off, though you may have to do a quick Google under the table on some of them.
 Finding out just what zucchini baba or eggplant h'raime is will probably only make you want it more though, let’s be honest.

-Sliding in under Ovolo The Valley, the new venue might be exotic in name and in menu, but step into the stunning interiors here and you’ll still encounter a local feel.
+Located under Ovolo The Valley, ZA ZA TA might be exotic in name and in menu, but step into the stunning interiors here and you’ll still encounter a local feel.
 Spreading across several rooms, with multiple cosy nooks and corners, classic Queenslander style architecture has been blended with velvet lounges, colonial furnishings and Persian rugs to create a kaleidoscope of colours, textures and themes that together, somehow just work.
 You’ll feel like you just stepped into a real life Pinterest board, and that’s before you’re even shown into the vibrant dining room.

 Image credit: Ranyhyn Laine and ZA ZA TA